Knoxville Cleft Lip and Cleft Palate Surgery

 Cleft lip surgery usually takes place when your child is around 3 months old.
 Shortly after birth, Dr. Hall will examine your child and determine whether orthodontic treatment (called NAM or Nasal-Alveolar-Molding) will be beneficial to help narrow the cleft and improve the functional and cosmetic outcome.
 If so, he will refer you to a pediatric dentist to begin treatment.

-If you have any questions about Houston cleft lip or cleft palate surgery, or would like to meet with Dr. Hall to discuss options for your child, call 713.791.0700 and schedule an appointment to meet with him at either of his Houston locations.
-You can also use the contact forms to request an appointment by email or request a consult via the internet at 2nd.md.
-To schedule an internet consultation click the 2nd MD logo below.
+If you have any questions about Knoxville cleft lip or cleft palate surgery, or would like to meet with Dr. Hall to discuss options for your child, call (865) 973-9500 or use our contact form and request an appointment.
+For out of town patients, feel free to request an online consult via Skype.